 - according to the Ipsos Report, it is not uncommon for construction companies in Hong Kong to rely on a few customers due to the nature of the construction industry where a few major developers and main contractors dominate the property development market in Hong Kong.
 Considering the nature of the property development industry in Hong Kong in which the Group's customers operate, the Group's customer base which comprises of property developers and main contractors is relatively concentrated; - the Group undertakes Design, Supply and Installation Projects of varying scale, with project periods normally ranging from approximately 12 to 24 months, therefore a customer with a single or a few sizeable Design, Supply and Installation Project(s) can easily become the largest customer of the Group in terms of revenue contribution to the Group for more than one financial year; - some of the Group's major customers which are Independent Third Parties (including Hip Hing Construction Limited, Customer D and Customer F) have long-term business relationships with the Group for over 10 years.
-The Directors believe that the Group's operating history and long-term business relationships with these major customers bears testament to the quality of the Group's services, and helps the Group to secure projects from different property developers and main contractors; and the Group has been operating in the facade and curtain wall works industry in Hong Kong for over 20 years and has developed its network and connections within the construction industry during this time.
+The Directors believe that the Group's operating history and long-term business relationships with these major customers bears testament to the quality of the Group's services, and helps the Group to secure projects from different property developers and main contractors; and - the Group has been operating in the facade and curtain wall works industry in Hong Kong for over 20 years and has developed its network and connections within the construction industry during this time.
 Supported by the Group's solid reputation, such connections have enabled the Group to expand its customer base.
-During the Track Record Period, the Group secured contracts or work orders from three new customers.
-For each of the three years ended 31 March 2018, these new customers in aggregate contributed approximately HK\$4.7 million, HK\$27.2 million and HK\$45.3 million to the Group's revenue, respectively, representing approximately 1.3%, 5.4% and 10.8%, of the Group's revenue for the corresponding year, respectively.
+During the Track Record Period, the Group secured contracts or work orders from four new customers.
+For each of the three years ended 31 March 2018 and the five months ended 31 August 2018, these new customers in aggregate contributed approximately HK\$4.7 million, HK\$27.2 million, HK\$45.3 million, and HK\$6.1 million to the Group's revenue, respectively, representing approximately 1.3%, 5.4%, 10.8%, and 3.9% of the Group's revenue for the corresponding year/period, respectively.